apilayer/userstack/README.md

 ## Drop-in replacement!

 The newly launched userstack API will act as a drop-in replacement for your current API integration.
-The new API endpoint will feature a "legacy" parameter that causes the userstack API to return API results in exactly the same format as was used UserAgent API results.
+The new API endpoint will feature a "legacy" parameter that causes the userstack API to return API results in exactly the same format that was used in UserAgent API results.

 ## Shutdown of UserAgent API endpoints